I Love LA (TV series): Production

 I Love LA creator Rachel Sennott is also its head writer and lead actor.

 On March 18, 2024, Deadline Hollywood reported that HBO had ordered a television pilot from Rachel Sennott.
 Odessa A'zion, Jordan Firstman, True Whitaker and Miles Robbins were announced as main cast members in June.
 Leighton Meester and Quenlin Blackwell joined the cast in guest roles in July 2024.
 The show was greenlit in September 2024.

 Josh Hutcherson replaced Robbins in May 2025 after character and plot changes.
+Sennott cast Hutcherson and reasoned: "I've been a fan of his since Bridge to Terabithia.
+I feel like when I met with him on Zoom, I was like, he's so disarming and charming, and he immediately feels at home.
+He is warm and makes you feel comfortable.
+I think he has amazing comedic instincts.
+He's really funny.
+I've seen him in dramatic stuff, but I was blown away by how funny he is."
 In June 2025, Moses Ingram, Lauren Holt, Elijah Wood, and Josh Brener joined the cast in recurring and guest capacities.

 On August 26, various trade publications reported that the series was titled I Love LA and its premiere date was set for November.

 On November 20, HBO renewed the series for a second season.
+Filming for the season began on July 28, 2026.

 Release

 The pilot aired simultaneously on HBO and HBO Max on November 2, 2025.
-Subsequent episodes were released weekly in the Sunday 10:30 p.m. slot following It: Welcome to Derry.
-The season finale is scheduled to air on December 21, 2025.
+Subsequent episodes were released weekly in the Sunday 10:30 p.m. slot following The Chair Company and It: Welcome to Derry.
+The season finale aired on December 21, 2025.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 84% based on 37 critic reviews.
-The website's critics consensus reads, "An irreverent and self-referential comedy speaking to Gen Z existentialism, I Love LA is equal parts funny and cringe thanks to creator Rachel Sennott's absurdist sensibility."
-Metacritic gave the series a weighted average score of 64 out of 100 based on 22 critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 86%, based on 44 critic reviews.
+The website's critics consensus reads: "An irreverent and self-referential comedy speaking to Gen Z existentialism, I Love LA is equal parts funny and cringe thanks to creator Rachel Sennott's absurdist sensibility."
+Metacritic gave the series a weighted average score of 64 out of 100, based on 22 critics, indicating "generally favorable" reviews.